esamattis/piler/README.md

 }});
 ```

-You can also tell *node-pile* to directly execute some function in the browser:
+You can also tell *Piler* to directly execute some function in the browser:

 ```javascript
 js.addExec(function() {